Welcome to the Great Science-Fiction & Fantasy Works web site!

 Regrettably, I have not yet had an opportunity to write an essay on this author, but the "Other Resources" section below will lead you to some information about the "Notable Books" listed farther down this page.

 Card has his own web site, Hatrack River; he also publishes an ezine called The Intergalactic Medicine Show.
 (There is also an opinion column not related to speculative fiction, and so not included here.)
-Besides those, there is a fan wiki site, and an Ender's Game fan site.
+Besides those, there is a fan wiki site.